6 Scanning a System

 For all credentials the following actions are available:

-• edit Edit the credentials.
+• Edit the credentials.

 6.3.3 Requirements on Target Systems with Microsoft Windows